Serge synthesizer: (1974/5)

-He also upgraded the mixer, dual processor, Send & Return, Oscillator etc. The circuit boards could serve several roles, so for example the Smooth & Stepped circuit board was also used in the Random Voltage Generator, the Dual VC Slope Generator, the Rate-Controlled S&H etc. There were probably other custom modules made during this period, but information is scarce.
+He also upgraded the mixer, dual processor, Send & Return, Oscillator etc. Some circuit boards could serve several roles, so for example the Smooth & Stepped board was also used in the Random Voltage Generator, the Dual VC Slope Generator, the Rate-Controlled S&H etc. There were probably other custom modules made during this period, but information is scarce.

 As well as working on the modular range Serge worked with others.
 He designed and built custom modules for Malcolm Cecil and Robert Margouleff's TONTO system (as used on several Stevie Wonder albums), and worked with Frank Eventoff on his Sonica and Rainmaker instruments.

 (1976)

-Around 1976, Serge started to replace some of his old designs with a new generation of state-of-the-art designs, pioneered highly accurate 1V/Oct oscillators and high dynamic range VCAs (voltage controlled amplifiers) which enabled a new filter technology with low-noise and mixers with equal power multi-channel panning.
-A new, simpler panel graphics style was also introduced, losing most of the geometric designs, just retaining a box around the outputs.
+Around 1976, Serge started to replace most of his first generation modules with a new range of state-of-the-art designs, featuring highly accurate 1V/Oct oscillators and high dynamic range VCAs (voltage controlled amplifiers), a new filter technology with low-noise and mixers with equal power multi-channel panning.
+A new, simpler panel graphics style was also introduced, losing most of the geometric designs, just retaining a simple rectangle around the outputs.

 In addition to fully featured standard synthesis modules such as voltage controlled oscillators, filters, and envelope generators, the Serge system includes esoteric audio signal processors such as a Wave Multiplier, a multipurpose slew / envelope module and a very flexible touch-sensitive keyboard controller combined with a 16-stage analogue sequencer, known as the TKB.
 The new modules included: